-Frederick Taylor (fw taylor; 1856 – 1915) was an American mechanical engineer who was always looking for efficiency improvements within the production industry.
+Frederick Taylor (Frederick Winslow Taylor; 1856 – 1915) was an American mechanical engineer who was always looking for efficiency improvements within the production industry.

 Frederick Taylor was one of the first management consultants, intellectual leaders of the Efficiency Movement and founder of the term scientific management or Taylorism.

 Frederick Taylor was educated early by his mother.
 He studied for two years in France and Germany and travelled Europe for 18 months.

 In 1872, Frederick Taylor entered Phillips Exeter Academy in Exeter, New Hampshire, with the plan of eventually going to Harvard and becoming a lawyer like his father.

 In 1874, Frederick Taylor passed the Harvard entrance examinations with honours.
 However, due allegedly to rapidly deteriorating eyesight, Frederick Taylor chose quite a different path.

 Frederick Taylor became an apprentice patternmaker and machinist, gaining shop-floor experience at Enterprise Hydraulic Works in Philadelphia.

 After six months he left his apprenticeship and represented a group of New England machine-tool manufacturers at Philadelphia’s centennial exposition.

 Frederick Taylor finished his four-year apprenticeship and in 1878 became a machine-shop labourer at Midvale Steel Works.